solarslurpi/GrowBuddies/docs/snifferbuddy.md

 SnifferBuddy Wiring
 :::

 I settled on the ESP826 because I settled on [Tasmota](https://tasmota.github.io/docs/) as the way to send sensor readings over mqtt.
 I figured if [Tasmota's goal](https://tasmota.github.io/docs/About/) was to *"provide ESP8266 based ITEAD Sonokff devices with MQTT and 'Over the Air' or OTA firmware"...*
 Then why not use the same chip?
 I {ref}`ran into an issue with the Wemos D1 ESP286<wemos_challenges>` when I made the first SnifferBuddy.
 But for the most part, ESP826's are very inexpensive and work.
 I ordered some from [Aliexpress](https://www.aliexpress.us/item/2251832645039000.html).
 I put a Photoresistor on the top as a way to determine if the grow lights were on or off.
-I use this for knowing when to go into daytime or nightime care.
+I use this for knowing when to go into daytime or nighttime care.

 (scd30_wiring)=
 #### WemosD1 to SCD30 Wiring

 Thanks to vendors like [Adafruit](https://www.adafruit.com/), we have a vast amount of sensors and microcontrollers that we can connect together.
 However, only a few companies (like Adafruit) include connectors on their Breakout Boards.
-I like the idea of standardizing on a couple of JST connectors and discuss that more in [the wiring section](wiring_doc)
+I like the idea of standardizing on a couple of JST connectors and discussing that more in [the wiring section](wiring_doc)

 :::{figure} images/wemosd1_wiring.jpg
 :align: center